Qix-/aQuery/README.md

 supported by default.

 ### Results and daisy chaining
-aQuery API functions can return whatever they'd like; however, the custom is to return `this` in order to allow for daisy chaining (the only built-in exception being `.at()`).
+aQuery API functions can return whatever they'd like; however, the convention is to return `this` in order to allow for daisy chaining (the only built-in exception being `.at()`).